sandinmyjoints/requests-review/review.rst

 .. [#] What does this all mean?

    Three greater-than signs (>>>) is called a prompt, as in Python is prompting me to give it something to do.
-So when I type:
+The rest of the line after it is what I type.
+So this:

    >>> requests.get("www.goodreads.com")
    <Result [200]>

-   This is the little dialog taking place:
+   is really this little dialog:

    Python: I'm ready!
 Give me something to do.